 Thinking of taking on a job that requires drilling rock?
 Or, do you need a solution for a job that's unexpectedly hit rock?
 If so, you'll specifically need hard rock directional drilling solutions — but finding the right HDD rock bit for your job is about more than just buying the right bit.
-Rock drilling requires thinking big-picture about the full scope of needs that will enable you to tear through these challenging ground conditions; that includes having a realistic idea of what you'll need to spend on equipment.
+Rock drilling requires big-picture thinking about the full scope of needs that will enable you to tear through these challenging ground conditions; that includes having a realistic idea of what you'll need to spend on equipment.
 Here's what you need to know to assess true rock drilling cost.

 A basic HDD set-up just won’t cut it

-Trying to use a standard duckbill on the end of your drill string while upping the power of your rig will just result in frustration—and possibly broken HDD equipment.
-The only way to get through rock successfully is to invest in buying or renting HDD tools for rock drilling.
+Trying to use a standard duckbill on the end of your drill string while upping the power of your rig will only result in frustration — and possibly broken HDD equipment.
+The only way to get through rock successfully is to invest in buying or renting hard rock directional drilling equipment.

-A mud motor is designed to drill through rock by chipping away at its surface, while a two-degree bend in its shaft enables steering.
-A mud motor is specialty equipment with a price that reflects it.
+A mud motor tackles rock drilling by chipping away at the rocks' surface while a two-degree bend in its shaft enables steering.
+A mud motor is specialty equipment — and its price reflects that.
 This type of high-impact grinding requires significantly more drill fluid to power the mud motor and slurry out cuttings.
-For comparison, conventional drilling (using a duckbill blade) may consume about 5-15 gallons per minute—but even the smallest mud motor will require at least 40 gallons per minute.
-Together, the cost can add up.
+For comparison, conventional drilling (using a duckbill blade) may consume about 5-15 gallons per minute — but even the smallest mud motor will require at least 40 gallons per minute.
+Together, the cost can add up:

-When using a mud motor, you’ll also need a few critical pieces of additional HDD equipment before you even displace the first foot of earth.
+When using a mud motor, you'll also need a few critical pieces of additional hard rock directional drilling equipment before you even displace the first foot of earth.

-Because of all the drill fluid required to move through your mud motor, you’ll need a specialized high-flow housing.
-A high-flow housing provides better protection for your transmitter and other electronics in your drill string, but more importantly, it allows larger volume of liquid to flow through without restriction.
+Because of all the drill fluid required to move through your mud motor, you'll need a specialized high-flow transmitter housing.
+A high-flow housing provides better protection for your transmitter and other electronics in your drill string but, more importantly, it allows a larger volume of liquid to flow through without restriction.

 Drill fluid reclaimer

-Since your rock operation will require so much drill fluid, it doesn’t make economic sense to use the fluid just once.
-A drill fluid reclaimer siphons off the cuttings, leaving you with clean drill fluid to re-use.
+Since your rock drilling operation will require so much drill fluid, it doesn't make economic sense to use the fluid just once.
+A drill fluid reclaimer siphons off the cuttings, leaving you with clean drill fluid to reuse.

 Tri-cone or PDC bit

-Tri-cone bits or PDC bits are specialty HDD tooling solutions that are built to stand up to ultra-hard surfaces.
-Without a bit like this, you’ll spend hours drilling rock (or ineffectively grinding away at it) with little progress to show for it.
-The good news is: these bits will get the job done efficiently.
-The bad news is: they’re a bigger investment than a standard duckbill.
+Tricone bits or PDC bits are specialty HDD tooling solutions that are built to stand up to ultra-hard surfaces.
+Without a bit like this, you'll spend hours drilling rock (or ineffectively grinding away at it) with little progress to show for it.
+The good news is that Tricone and PDC bits will get the job done efficiently.
+The bad news is that they're a bigger investment than a standard duckbill.

-So far, we’ve only covered the equipment necessary for your pilot shot.
-Anything bigger than a 4”-6” hole will require a hole opener designed to back ream through solid rock.
-The cost of a hole opener relates to its size—a good ballpark is about $1,000 per inch.
-So, drilling an 8” final hole using a hole opener would set you back about $8,000.
+So far, we've only covered the rock drilling equipment necessary for your pilot shot.
+Anything bigger than a 4"-6" hole will require a hole opener designed to back ream through solid rock.
+The cost of a hole opener relates to its size — a good ballpark is about $1,000 per inch.
+So, drilling an 8" final hole using a hole opener would set you back about $8,000.

 More bentonite & additives